MateuszDabrowski/elquent/README.md

 __Clean your links__
 - RegEx helper
 - Quick deletion of Eloqua Tracking from links
-- Allows to update e-mail with newly tracked code via ELQuent.api module
 - Quick swapping of UTM Tracking Scripts in links
+- Allows to update or create e-mail with new code via ELQuent.api module

 ---
 ## ELQuent.mail